1. Home

 The Early Days of Solar Energy

-The history of solar power and harnessing of solar energy began with humans using it to create fires as early as the 7th century BCE.
-By holding clear pieces of glass over dry wood, early humans could focus the sunlight on a single point and thus kindle a flame.
+Humans began using solar energy to start fires as early as the 7th century BCE.
+By holding clear pieces of glass over dry wood, they could focus the sunlight on a single point and kindle a flame.

 A few centuries later, Romans and Greeks developed mirror technology that could harness solar power to light torches for ceremonies.
 If you've ever had light from the sun hit you after bouncing off a mirror, you know this can be an effective method of focusing that energy.
 These "burning mirrors" gained popularity, and the Chinese began using them around 20 CE.

 Beyond its ability to kindle flame, people have used the sun to warm their houses for hundreds of years.
-Across centuries and cultures, we find "sunrooms" designed with massive windows to direct sunlight into a specific area.
-Some Roman bathhouses were built with windows facing the south to create such a sunroom.
-Over in the American Southwest, the Anasazi built houses on cliffs facing the south to help warm their homes during the winter.
+Across centuries and cultures, we find sunrooms designed with massive windows to direct sunlight into a specific area.
+Some Roman bathhouses were built with windows facing the south to create such sunrooms.
+Over in the American Southwest, the Anasazi built houses on cliffs facing south to help warm their homes during the winter.

-Jumping forward: Those solar ovens you may have created in middle school science class?
-They were first developed in the late 1700s as a way to cook food during long voyages.
+Solar ovens, like you may have created in middle school science class, were first developed in the late 1700s as a way to cook food during long voyages.

 In the 1800s, people created solar-powered steamboats to aid water travel.
-The December 1, 1870 issue of The Technologist reports on Captain Ericcson’s attempts to use solar rays to produce motive power, though it was not intended to replace standard steamboats, and was only intended to be used in areas with increased sunshine.
+The December 1, 1870 issue of The Technologist reports on Captain John Ericsson’s attempts to use solar rays to help power steamboats.

 The Science Behind Solar Power

-These early methods of harnessing the energy of the sun likely fostered the technologies we see today, including the creation and continued development of solar panels.
-In fact, many people, projects, and research studies across centuries led to the invention of solar panels and the industry we now celebrate.
+These early methods of harnessing the sun’s energy likely fostered the technologies we see today, including the creation and continued development of solar panels.

-To understand the complete history of solar power and the technology behind solar panels, there are two main concepts you need to understand: the photoelectric effect and the photovoltaic effect.
+To understand how solar panels work today, it helps to understand the photoelectric effect and the photovoltaic effect.
 These two effects are the foundation of modern solar power.

 The photoelectric effect occurs when a material or substance is exposed to electromagnetic radiation such as light, causing electrons in the material to be emitted as free particles.

-When light hits a piece of metal, the electrons in the metal will absorb the energy and become excited, meaning the solar energy will increase the kinetic energy of the electrons.
+When light hits a piece of metal, the electrons in the metal will absorb the energy and become excited, increasing its kinetic energy.
 If the kinetic energy of the electron is great enough to overcome the binding energy of the atom, the electron will be released as a free particle.

 The photovoltaic (PV) effect, like the photoelectric effect, occurs when a material or substance is exposed to light, causing electrons in the material to become excited.
-However, while the photoelectric effect results in particle emissions, the photovoltaic effect results in an electric current.
-This means that the electrons are not ejected but instead stay in the materials.
+However, the photovoltaic effect results in an electric current.
+This means the electrons are not ejected but instead stay in the materials.

 You can observe this effect in semiconductors or any materials with a conductivity level between a conductor and an insulator.
 When light hits a semiconductor, the electrons cannot leave the material like they do in the photoelectric effect.